d-kostov-dev/ng2-mdf-validation-messages/README.md

 # Angular 2 Model Driven Forms - Validation Messages
-The idea behind ng2-mdf-validation-messages is to make your Angular 2 forms validation easier, faster and with less code in a way that it is like using the original Angular 2 validations.
+The idea behind `ng2-mdf-validation-messages` is to make your Angular 2 forms validation easier, faster and with less code in a way that it is like using the original Angular 2 validations.
 It currently supports default and custom error messages.
-Global an local configuration.
+Global and local configuration.
 Just one line of code to show errors.

 ## Dependencies
 No external dependencies except Angular 2 itself.

 ### Angular 2 Version
-This is currently writen with version 2.1.0-beta.0, but it should work with 2.0.0 even RC6.
+This is currently written with version 2.1.0-beta.0, but it should work with 2.0.0 even RC6.

 ## Quick start